 Then we quickly switch to couple 2 who couldn’t be more the polar opposite.
 They have been an item for 4 years, yet their sexual display is as naïve as a virgin’s first pop of the cherry.
 He is slow and cautious, almost like he is making love to a woman so fragile that she’ll turn to dust if he goes any faster.
 However, despite the passionless and bland lovemaking, he seems to be enjoying himself.
 She, however, couldn’t look any further from that.
 If you could’ve cut the screen in half and just show her face, then your guess as to what she was doing could’ve been “Looking at someone’s long toenails?”; she was so far from horny, it was almost hilarious.
 For a bit of excitement, she ups the ante and asks him to do her doggy style, although he comments that he thought she didn’t like that as she usually compares herself to a “piggy bank”.
 His cautious approach is far more awkward than endearing.
 The scene ends with his face overwhelmed with pleasure, whilst hers looked as though someone had farted in it.

 You’re probably curious as to why I wrote an article scrutinising the passion of today’s youth, but here’s my thinking.
 As a woman who’s been left to her own devices for a very long time, I didn’t even consider that the next time I may be able to explore my sexual side that I’d have to potentially experience either of those situations.
 In fact, as a single woman you often get lost in your own construct and desires, and with no comparison or ability to share those thoughts, you don’t deny them as anything but perfect.
 But, maybe what I imagine as good and someone else does are the complete antithesis?
 That fills me with absolute dread.
-Imagine meeting the person who seems to tick all the boxes, and you get on like a house on fire, then you feel like it’s time to get down to the nitty gritty.
+Imagine meeting the person who seems to tick all the boxes, and you get on like a house on fire, then you feel like it’s time to get down to the nitty-gritty.
 You know everything about this person’s heart and mind, but absolutely nothing about their sexual prowess.
-All will be revealed right now in the moment, and any wrong move will be discovered a little awkwardly too late.
+All will be revealed right now, in that very moment, and any wrong move will be discovered a little awkwardly too late.

 So, why is sex such a taboo topic?
 Why are we so afraid of revealing our likes and dislikes in the boudoir?
-I’m not saying it’s something you need discuss over tea and scones, but for crumb’s sake we’re in the 21st century, people!
+I’m not saying it’s something you need discuss over tea and scones, but for crumb’s sake, we’re in the 21st century, people!
 If we can’t talk about sex with those we want to have sex with, then how will we ever know what to do?
-Sure, you can watch countless amateur pornos and try and suss out oral techniques via bullet pointed articles, but if everyone likes it differently, then what’s the point?
+Sure, you can watch countless amateur pornos and try and suss out oral techniques via bullet-pointed articles, but if everyone likes it differently, then what’s the point?
 If you’re a secret dominatrix and your partner’s as cripplingly embarrassing in the sack as American Pie’s Jim Levenstein, then you might want to find that out before you have the most devastating lovemaking, rather than during.

 Times have changed and I believe that sex is not a topic that should be absent from a couple’s conversation, or have it as indicative of pure lust.
 Sex is another subject that needs to be divulged, not exclusively, but still discussed.
-I mean, you wouldn’t buy a car you liked the look of, but had no idea about its specifications or performance, would you?
+I mean, you wouldn’t buy a car you liked the look of but had no idea about its specifications or performance, would you?
 You do your research!